Do you want to know what your life purpose is?

 It’s wise to remember scary things.

 The prefrontal cortex enables us to say; “Hmmm, I see the big scary cat eating the big scary thing with horns.
-Perhaps I should also eat one?”
-This head butting part of the brain enables us to overcome fear and move forward as people and as a species.
+Perhaps I should also?”
+This head butting part of the brain enables us to overcome fear and move forward as a species.